Ronald Medrano

-Ronald José Medrano Obando (born 17 September 1995) is a Nicaraguan professional baseball pitcher for the Rieleros de Aguascalientes of the Mexican League and the Nicaragua national baseball team.
-Medrano represented Nicaragua at the 2023 World Baseball Classic.
+Ronald José Medrano Obando (born 17 September 1995) is a Nicaraguan professional baseball pitcher for the Rieleros de Aguascalientes of the Mexican League.
+Medrano represents the Nicaragua national baseball team in international competition, including the 2023 and 2026 World Baseball Classics.

 Career

 Early career

 Medrano was born on 17 September 1995 in Managua, Nicaragua.
 He moved to Rivas and started playing baseball with Frente Sur de Rivas.

 St. Louis Cardinals

 Medrano was signed by the St. Louis Cardinals organization in 2012 and was assigned to the Dominican Summer League Cardinals.
 He made his debut there in 2013, finishing the season with a 2–2 record with a 2.80 ERA, 35 1/3 innings pitched, 28 strikeouts and 11 base on balls in eight games.

 He did not play during 2015 due to injuries.
 In 2016 he played for the Gulf Coast League Cardinals and the DSL Cardinals.
 He was released by the Cardinals on 24 June 2017.